PowerSource (phone brand): History

-Operation
+When the iDEN network was shut down in June 2013, PowerSource phones continued to operate on the Sprint CDMA network only.
+This network was turned off in March 2022.

 PowerSource phones used the Sprint network for interconnect (regular voice phone calls) and the Nextel network for walkie-talkie calls.
-They do this through the implementation of two radios in each unit—a 1900 MHz CDMA radio for Sprint, and an 800 MHz iDEN radio for Nextel.
-Since the more capacity-hungry interconnect (phone) calls are routed through the higher-capacity Sprint network, these phones in mass deployment are expected to reduce the overall burden on the Nextel network.
+They did this through the implementation of two radios in each unit—a 1900 MHz CDMA radio for Sprint and an 800 MHz iDEN radio for Nextel.
+Since the more capacity-hungry interconnect (phone) calls as well as data were routed through the higher-capacity and faster Sprint network, these phones in mass deployment were expected to reduce the overall burden on the Nextel network.

-Since data services (such as web browsing and text messaging) are routed through the Sprint PCS network, they perform faster (up to 144 kbit/s) than on the Nextel National Network (up to 56 kbit/s).
 Also, since interconnect and walkie-talkie calls use different networks, it is possible to receive a walkie-talkie alert while on a regular voice call—something not possible on a traditional Nextel phone.

 Maintaining two active radios in a single handset is a power-intensive task, and some users have complained about lack of battery endurance in the ic402/ic502 models.
-Some users report Sprint-Nextel acknowledges the problem and has even offered free car chargers as a result.
-Additionally, because Motorola did not include the capability for 800 MHz roaming in the handset, the usable coverage area for a PowerSource phone is significantly less than that of a comparable Sprint PCS phone.
+Some users report Sprint Nextel acknowledges the problem and has even offered free car chargers as a result.
+Additionally, because Motorola did not include the capability for 800 MHz roaming in the handset, the usable coverage area for a PowerSource phone was significantly less than that of a comparable Sprint PCS phone.
 Also, since the PowerSource series does not allow voice calling over the iDEN network, a customer with good Nextel coverage but no Sprint coverage would only be able to use the walkie-talkie feature.

-Phone selection was once a stumbling point, with the ic402 and ic502 being the only two models available; both are basic units that lack cameras, high-speed data, or any similar amenities.
-This shortcoming has now been eliminated with the availability of the ic902, a high-end model, which is the first powersource phone with high-speed 3G data (EVDO), a 2-megapixel camera and an external SD card storage.
-The ic902 also offers bluetooth and MP3 capabilities.
-In addition, the ic602 is coming out 9/2/07 and it is described as a Mid Tier Powersource clamshell built to Mil spec 810F with Vision Data services and a VGA camera.
+Phone selection was once a stumbling point, with the ic402 and ic502 (marketed as the Blend and Buzz) being the only two models available at launch; both were basic units that lacked cameras or high-speed data and had low-resolution displays.
+Later in 2007, the high-end ic902—equipped with high-speed 3G data (EVDO), a 2-megapixel camera and external SD card storage—and the mid-tier ic602 were released.